aaronbrezel/ocirs/README.md

 ## What are form 990s?

 Form 990s are how most nonprofit organizations report their finances to the U.S. Internal Revenue Service.
-The IRS makes these disclosures available to the public, providing a unique opertunity to research the finances of tax-exempt organizations from giants like the [American Red Cross](https://projects.propublica.org/nonprofits/display_990/530196605/02_2020_prefixes_52-56%2F530196605_201906_990_2020020717122251) to small private charities like the [Ed Uihlein Family Foundation](https://projects.propublica.org/nonprofits/display_990/205723621/12_2020_prefixes_14-23%2F205723621_201912_990PF_2020120317465674).
+The IRS makes these disclosures available to the public, providing a unique opertunity to research the finances of tax-exempt organizations from giants like the [American Red Cross](https://projects.propublica.org/nonprofits/display_990/530196605/02_2020_prefixes_52-56%2F530196605_201906_990_2020020717122251) to private charities like the [Ed Uihlein Family Foundation](https://projects.propublica.org/nonprofits/display_990/205723621/12_2020_prefixes_14-23%2F205723621_201912_990PF_2020120317465674).

 Unfortunately, most form 990s are only available as scanned PDFs.
 This makes it very difficult to collect and analyze nonprofit data programmatically. ocris aims to fix that.